leizongmin/tinyliquid/README.md

 TinyLiquid [![Build Status](https://secure.travis-ci.org/leizongmin/tinyliquid.png?branch=master)](http://travis-ci.org/leizongmin/tinyliquid) [![Dependencies Status](https://david-dm.org/leizongmin/tinyliquid.png)](http://david-dm.org/leizongmin/tinyliquid)
 ==============

-A Liquid template syntax template engine.
+A Liquid syntax template engine.

 __Notes__: The new version 0.2 is almost a full rewrite.
 Version 0.1 will continue to be maintained for fixing show-stopper bugs, but no new features should be expected.
 The version 0.1 documents: https://github.com/leizongmin/tinyliquid/blob/v0.1/README_en.md